Mudchute Park and Farm: History

-The Millwall Freehold Land and Dock Company owned a huge swathe of land across the Isle of Dogs as it intended to extend the docks to meet the Thames in the east one day, when there was enough business to justify it.
+In the 19th century the Millwall Freehold Land and Dock Company owned a huge swathe of land across the Isle of Dogs, as it intended to extend the docks to meet the Thames in the east one day, when there was enough business to justify it.
 Until then, the company kept the land undeveloped, mostly leasing it out for pasture.
-This was also the case of the later Mudchute (or 'Mud Shoot' as it was originally spelled in official documents).
+This was also the case for the later Mudchute (or 'Mud Shoot' as it was originally spelled in official documents).

 The name "Mudchute" derives from it being the former dumping ground for mud dredged from the Millwall Docks, which had to be regularly dredged to prevent silting up.
-A novel, pneumatic device was employed which pumped the liquefied mud through a pipe over East Ferry Rd (close to the George pub), dumping it on the other side.
+A novel, pneumatic device was employed which pumped the liquefied mud through a pipe over East Ferry Road (close to the George pub), dumping it on the other side.
 This system was designed by dock engineer Frederic Eliot Duckham (father of Alexander Duckham who later founded his eponymous lubricating oil company in Millwall).

-The mud stank terribly, and Poplar Borough Council continually complained to the dock company that it was causing disease (including diphtheria) among locals, attempting unsuccessfully to have the mud dumping stopped.
-(Later Mudchute allotment holders who built wells to provide water to their plants complained at its condition, but it was some decades before the council pumped clean water to the Mudchute allotments.)
+The mud stank terribly, and Poplar Borough Council continually complained to the dock company that it was causing disease (including diphtheria) among locals, and tried unsuccessfully to have the mud dumping stopped.
+(Later, Mudchute allotment holders who built wells to provide water to their plants complained about its condition, but it was some decades before the council pumped clean water to the Mudchute allotments.)

-By 1890, the Millwall Dock Company had not yet dumped mud on the northern edge of its land east of East Ferry Rd, which meant the ground was flat and solid.
-Landlord of the nearby George pub, William Clark, leased a 400 ft by 420 ft plot on the flat land, planning to develop an athletics stadium for football, cricket and tennis, with running and cycling tracks.
-The stadium was opened in June 1890 and became the first home of Millwall Athletic football team.
-An Asda supermarket was later built on the site.
-The smell remained, though, as Corinthians player and England International Fred Pelly later declaring that he did not mind playing on the ground, but he objected falling down on it because "the smell wouldn't come off for weeks".
+By 1890, the Millwall Dock Company had not yet dumped mud on the northern edge of its land east of East Ferry Road, which meant the ground was flat and solid.
+The landlord of the nearby George pub, William Clark, leased a 400 ft by 420 ft (120 m × 130 m) plot on the flat land, planning to develop an athletics stadium for football, cricket and tennis, with running and cycling tracks.
+The stadium was opened in June 1890, and became the first home of Millwall Athletic football team.
+A supermarket was later built on the site.
+The smell remained, though, and Corinthians player and England international Fred Pelly later declared that he did not mind playing on the ground, but he objected falling down on it because "the smell wouldn't come off for weeks".

 In 1901, the dock company decided that it wanted its land back, in order to use it for timber storage.
 It had plans to install a large timber transporter, which would carry off-loaded timber from the docks to warehouses on the ground where the stadium was located, which would become known as the Transporter Yard.
-Millwall Athletic football club was forced to find its fourth ground on the Island (they moved to an area of land that would later be known as Millwall Park).
+Millwall Athletic football club was forced to find its fourth ground on the island: they moved to an area of land that would later be known as Millwall Park.